Zooce/School-Notes/Python.md

 # Python Stuff

-## Working Anaconda
+## Working Anaconda (preferably Miniconda)

 Anaconda is similar to `virtualenv` and `virtualenvwrapper` in that it allows you to create "pseudo" virtual environments for Python.
-You can download Anaconda from the [Anaconda download page](https://github.com/Zooce/OMSCS-AI-CS6601-assignment1.git).
+You can download Anaconda from the [Anaconda distribution repository](https://repo.continuum.io/) or the [Anaconda download page](https://www.anaconda.com/distribution/).
 Once downloaded you can create environments like this (straight from the [documentation](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)):

 ```bash
 $ conda create --name myenv